Heiss/obsidian-vikunja-plugin/README.md

 Synchronize your tasks with your Vikunja instance back and forth.
 It holds a lot of settings to adjust it to your workflow needs.

+Do not use this plugin in team work.
+It is designed to work with one user only, which only works on one platform at any given time.
+If you make changes on both changes, obsidian will always win.

 Per default, this plugin only runs on manual trigger.
 In settings, you can find a setting to enable automatic sync, also the interval can be set there.
 All tasks will be pushed to vikunja on first sync and stay in sync.